inbo/forrescalc/README.md

 Calculation of aggregated values on dendrometry, regeneration and vegetation of forests, starting from individual tree measures from Vandekerkhove et al. (2021) that are saved in a `Fieldmap` database.

 Vandekerkhove K., Van de Kerckhove P., Leyman A., De Keersmaeker L., Lommelen E., Esprit M. and Goessens S., 2021.
-Monitoring programme on strict forest reserves in flanders (Belgium): Methods and operational protocols: With an overview of the intensive monitoring sites.
-(Rapporten van het Instituut voor Natuur- en Bosonderzoek; Nr.
-28).
-Instituut voor Natuur- en Bosonderzoek. https://doi.org/10.21436/inbor.38677490
+Monitoring programme on strict forest reserves in Flanders (Belgium): Methods and operational protocols: With an overview of the intensive monitoring sites.
+Reports of the Research Institute for Nature and Forest 2021(28).
+Research Institute for Nature and Forest, Brussels. https://doi.org/10.21436/inbor.38677490

 # Installation